-Wellington City Council needed new signage for the Top of the Cable Car, showcasing one of Wellington’s most scenic and visited locations.
-The design challenge was to build a way-finding system helping visitors travel to/from the Cable Car, orientate themselves on arrival and plan an experience aligned to their duration of visit.
+At Wellington’s most scenic and visited location, the design challenge was to build a way-finding system helping visitors travel to/from the Cable Car, orientate themselves on arrival and plan an experience aligned to their duration of visit.

 A key part of the design process for these signs was to incorporate several different stakeholders and their brands and to create homogenous yet recognisable designs that would represent their organisations.
-Materials used were chosen to match the aesthetic of the new terminus building and the colour palette was chosen to complement the latest palette being used by the council.
+Materials were chosen to match the aesthetic of the new terminus building and the colour palette complements the latest palette being used by the council.

 Whether it be the Cable Car Museum, Zealandia, the Botanic Gardens or Space Place, the simplified iconography of these attractions is incorporated into the design of the signs, and helps to direct visitors to the landmarks and recognise them along the way.